Colposcopy – Glengarry Private Hospital, Perth

 Dr Sillender will discuss, before the colposcopy, why you have been referred, and why the colposcopy is necessary.

 - High grade abnormal change.
-High grade change is a pre-cancer.
+High grade change is a significant pre-cancer.
 In other words, if it were left, it might develop into cancer of the cervix.
 This can almost always be sorted out simply, as long as we see you in good time.

 - Bacterial infection.
 Swabs and antibiotics can be helpful in diagnosing & clearing abnormal PAP smear changes due to infection.